 - a.
-A chairperson of the Committee will be appointed by the committee with the approval of the Vice Chancellor for Academic Affairs from among the nine faculty members. - b.
-The Chair shall serve a one-year term beginning immediately following appointment. - c.
-The Chair is responsible for coordinating Assessment Committee business and presiding at all meetings of the Assessment Committee or designating a temporary presiding officer. - d.
-The Chair is responsible for ensuring the assessment secretary or an assessment committee member records minutes, coordinates the archiving of minutes and other materials that document Committee business.
+A chairperson or co-chairs of the Committee will be appointed by the committee with the approval of the Vice Chancellor for Academic Affairs from among the nine faculty members. - b.
+The Chair(s) shall serve a one-year term beginning immediately following appointment. - c.
+The Chair(s) along with the assessment coordinator are responsible for coordinating Assessment Committee business.
+The Chair(s) are responsible for presiding at all meetings of the Assessment Committee or designating a temporary presiding officer. - d.
+The Chair(s) are responsible for ensuring an assessment committee member records minutes, coordinates the archiving of minutes and other materials that document Committee business.